Welcome to University Student Housing!

 General Noise

-1. Yelling between buildings and placing speakers in windows facing outward is prohibited.
+• Yelling between buildings and placing speakers in windows facing outward is prohibited.
 Megaphones are not allowed.

-2. Noise amplifying equipment must be used responsibly, including but not limited to: speakers, video game equipment, car sound systems, and guitar amps.
+• Noise amplifying equipment must be used responsibly, including but not limited to: speakers, video game equipment, car sound systems, and guitar amps.
 Stereos should not be played through open windows to be heard outside.
 Subwoofers are not allowed to be utilized in the halls.

-3. Pianos are available in most halls for resident enjoyment but should not be played during quiet hours and use may be restricted to accommodate for classes or other business functions.
+• Pianos are available in most halls for resident enjoyment but should not be played during quiet hours and use may be restricted to accommodate for classes or other business functions.
 Playing of any other instruments/singing in public areas is prohibited unless specifically authorized in advance by the Community Director.
 Howard Hall has practice rooms available for use outside of the residence halls.

-5. Residents may have stereos and other audio equipment in their room or suite.
+• Residents may have stereos and other audio equipment in their room or suite.
 Please be respectful and courteous when using such equipment so that it will not interfere with other residents’ study or sleep.
 Any audio equipment played outside must remain at a reasonable level.

 Quiet Hours

-Quiet hours are predetermined periods when sound including stereos, televisions, and voices must be at a volume low enough to be inaudible in adjoining rooms or hallways (except in a 24-hour quiet community).
+Quiet hours are predetermined periods when sound, including stereos, televisions, and voices must be at a volume low enough to be inaudible in adjoining rooms or hallways (except in a 24- hour quiet community).
 Quiet hours are set as follows:

-• Weeknights (Sunday-Thursday): 10 p.m. to 8 a.m.
+Weeknights (Sunday-Thursday): 10 p.m. to 8 a.m.
+Weekend (Friday & Saturday): Midnight-10 a.m.

-24-hour Quiet Hours During Finals: During finals week, all communities are required to adhere to 24-hour quiet hours.
+During finals week, all communities are required to adhere to 24-hour quiet hours.
 Violation of 24-hour quiet hours can lead to immediate dismissal from University Student Housing for the remainder of finals week.

 Recreation Facilities

 The use of University Student Housing recreation facilities will be evaluated on an on-going basis in order to continue to maintain healthy communities.
-Students are expected to abide by all posted signage in regard to the use of facilities.
+Students are expected to abide by all posted signage in regards to the use of facilities.

 Outdoor facilities are available on campus and intramural fields are located near the Outdoor Recreation building.
 To prevent broken windows, please do not play athletic games close to the residence halls.
 Most Hall Councils have equipment available for check-out at the hall front desks.
 For organized outdoor events, please check with an RA or CD for information on how to reserve a space.